 In some senses, we’ve been here before, both with Julian Barnes himself (Flaubert’s Parrot) and with a fair number of other authors (Colm Toibin’s The Master is a good example of what we are talking about); The Noise of Time is, in part, a fictionalised biography, of the Russian composer Shostakovich.
 We say “in part” because Barnes is busy here, perhaps busier than he ever has been before, and The Noise of Time works hard on a variety of fronts (at one point, Shostakovich admits, “one of life’s many disappointments was that it was never a novel, not by Maupassant or anyone else”; Barnes’ great triumph here is to fashion a novel that renders a life in novel form).

-Divided into three similar sized sections (each of which comprise a slim novel, but this isn’t a novel you will want to read quickly, the short sentences and the occasional density of the material – The Noise of Time is quite a reflective and reflexive novel, perpetually circling back on itself), we meet Shostakovich at three pivotal moments in his life and the narrative explodes forward and back, circling around each of these moments to present us with an expansive and complex picture of the man himself.
+Divided into three similar sized sections (each of which comprise a slim novel, but this isn’t a novel you will want to read quickly, the short sentences and the occasional density of the material – The Noise of Time is quite a reflective and reflexive novel, perpetually circling back on itself – will have you pausing to mull as you read), we meet Shostakovich at three pivotal moments in his life and the narrative explodes forward and back, circling around each of these moments to present us with an expansive and complex picture of the man himself.

 “And, of course, the intransigent logic ran in the opposite direction as well.
 If you saved yourself, you might also save those around you, those you loved.
 And since you would do anything in the world to save those you loved, you did anything in the world to save yourself.
 And because there was no choice, equally there was no possibility of avoiding moral corruption.”

 And, of course, the debate rages to this day about whether Shostakovich is a great or a man responsible only for trash.
 In The Noise of Time, Barnes’ portrait is of a man

 “crushed into a hundred pieces of rubble, vainly trying to remember how they – he – had once fitted together.”